the mayfly letter.

 a quick note from our editor, John

-Hey - John Conrad here.
+John Conrad here.

-So pull up a chair.
+Pull up a chair.
 We saved you a spot.

 John Conrad